swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     are
     good

 then CONTROL+d.
-You should is the lines:
+You should get the lines:

     are
     good

-printed back at you.
-The CONTROL+d keyboard shortcut inserts an *end-of-file* character.
+printed back at you  due to you asking tail to return the last two by doing -n 2.The CONTROL+d keyboard shortcut inserts an *end-of-file* character.
 It is sort of the standard way of telling the program "I'm done entering data".
-The `|` character is replaces the data from the keyboard with data from another command.
+The `|` character replaces the data from the keyboard with data from another command.
 You can string all sorts of commands together using the pipe.